bartekburnat7/main_project/README.md

     <img src="images/nav_bar_mobile.JPG">
     </details>
     <br>
-    The dashboard visually look the same, the only difference between the two is the the list og pages inside the hamburger that appears from the right when pressed:
+    The dashboard visually look the same, the only difference between the two is the the list og pages inside the hamburger that appears from the right when pressed.

     <details><summary>Navigation bar for Dashboard ( Trainer Account ) - Dashboard, scheduling, homepage, log out</summary>
     <img src="images/nav_bar_dashboard.JPG">
     </details>